-• Type: <function Run.\test\parameter at 0x7fe65003bef0>
+• Type: <function Run.\test\parameter at 0x7f335a8bfc20>

-9.12.126 run.test\runner
+9.12.129 run.test\runner

 Selects the runner implementation from one of the installed and active implementations.
 You can run "avocado plugins" and find the list of valid runners under the "Plugins that run test suites on a job (runners) section.
-Defaults to "runner", which is the conventional and traditional runner.
+Defaults to "nrunner", which is the new runner.
+To use the conventional and traditional runner, use "runner".

-· Default: runner
+· Default: nrunner

-9.12.127 run.unique job id
+9.12.130 run.unique job id